The rules and eligibility requirements for the 2016 Online Journalism Awards are listed below.

-The 2014 Online Journalism Awards are open to work published in any language worldwide between June 16, 2013, and June 15, 2014.
+The 2015 Online Journalism Awards are open to work published between June 16, 2014, and May 15, 2015.
 Entries must be available online for one year from date of submission.

 There is a single category for student work, split into two size groupings, and a third, more expansive “pro-am” group for partnerships with professional organizations.
-To be eligible in the student-specific category, the entire project must have been produced only by enrolled students receiving academic credit for the work being entered, or must be work created for a student publication.
+To be eligible in the two student-specific size categories, the entire project must have been produced only by enrolled students receiving academic credit for the work being entered.
 Students can be full- or part-time; graduate, undergraduate or high school students.
-Work produced for pay is not eligible for a student award (that is, freelance work, etc. Receipt of student aid is not a disqualifier).
-Work that was created by a student for credit but then made available to a commercial publication is allowed, but should be explained in the entry.
+Work produced for pay is not eligible for these two student awards.
+Work that was created by a student for credit but then subsequently and independently made available to a commercial publication is allowed, but should be explained in the entry.

 Entries submitted to a student category with a checked box agreeing to the terms of the awards confirms that the work was done by students.
 The entrant should explain any professional or professorial involvement when completing the entry.

 Some categories are broken out by size, as determined by the total number of the organization’s employees including ad sales reps, technical staff and/or a business development department.
 If an entry was produced with external resources — contractors, freelancers, etc. — that number must be included when determining size.